plotly/plotly.py/doc/python/sunburst-charts.md

 With branchvalues "total", the value of the parent represents the width of its wedge.
 In the example below, "Enoch" is 4 and "Awan" is 6 and so Enoch's width is 4/6ths of Awans.
 With branchvalues "remainder", the parent's width is determined by its own value plus those of its children.
 So, Enoch's width is 4/10ths of Awan's (4 / (6 + 4)).

 Note that this means that the sum of the values of the children cannot exceed the value of their parent when branchvalues "total".
-When branchvalues "relative" (the default), children will not take up all of the space below their parent (unless the parent is the root and it has a value of 0).
+When branchvalues "remainder" (the default), children will not take up all of the space below their parent (unless the parent is the root and it has a value of 0).

 ```python
 import plotly.graph_objects as go